-In 2023, the Research and Investigations working group continued its commitment to both longterm and short-term projects.
+In 2023, the Research and Investigations working group continued its commitment to both long-term and short-term projects.
 The team provided essential support to various working groups and member organizations through desk research but also engaged with long term research projects.

-Throughout 2023, the BVMN research team focused primarily on border technology and artificial intelligence, providing extensive desk research support to partner organizations in this area.
+Throughout 2023, our research team focused primarily on border technology and artificial intelligence, providing extensive desk research support to partner organizations in this area.
 Field assessments were also conducted in Cyprus to gain a deeper understanding of border tech and AI applications in the region.
-The research work of BVMN in 2023 reverberated within academic research, with BVMN being cited in twelve academic publications throughout the year.
+Our research work in 2023 reverberated within academic research, with BVMN being cited in twelve academic publications throughout the year.
 These citations serve as an illustration of BVMN's impact on scholarly discussions surrounding migration, border management, and human rights.